top of page

 Related Marine Maintenance Videos

-The ImpelPro impeller puller is designed for tight-access marine applications, allowing impeller removal with controlled, centered force even when there’s no room for traditional tools.
+The ImpelPro impeller puller is built for tight-access marine work, pulling impellers with controlled, centered force even when there's no room for traditional tools.
+See what makes it different: What Makes ImpelPro Different from Other Impeller Removal Tools.

 Topics Covered